The Basics Part 2: Your Buying Paths & Next Steps

 At closing, the deed restriction is recorded, and any program funding is applied if applicable.

-Using an expired lender pre-qualification letter
+Expired letters: Using an out-of-date lender pre-qualification or pre-approval letter.

 Choose the next move that fits you.